shybovycha/shybovycha.github.io/_drafts/2024-05-12-more-than-typescript.md

 console.log(Test.inc(_two));
 ```

-And in the other direction:
+In the other direction (calling JS code from PureScript):

 ```js
 export const setItem = key => value => () =>